SpellholdStudios/The_Luxley_Family/README.md

 P.S.
 I did not add the EET_TRANSITION function, because it does not make sense - the mod does not have a ToB-part and you cannot call these NPCs through the Fate Spirit.

 - Re-formated, updated and moved readme files into new :file_folder: "*readme*" folder.
-- Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
 - Replaced `AUTHOR` keyword with `SUPPORT`.
 - Added *yoshimo.ini* metadata file to support AL|EN's "Project Infinity".
-- tp2 file: added credits for translations and replaced old-school `DECOMPILE_DLG_TO_D` plus `COMPILE_D_TO_DLG` process with more accurate `DECOMPILE_AND_PATCH` command.
 - Added `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games.
 - Added component `DESIGNATED` number and "*yoshimo_friendship*" `LABEL`.
 - `README` command now accepts translated files.